alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 Float is a property used to wrap text around an image.
 A floated element moves to the left or the right and everything else tries to wrap around it.

-Try this, here image each of the links on the Zen Garden page was an image.
+Try this, here imagine each of the links on the Zen Garden page was an image.

 ```CSS
 a {